boppetson/personal-website/content/posts/2021-11-16-redesigning-my-colleges-covid-testing-process.md

 ## Why Redesign?

 My initial inspiration was totally selfish.
 I didn’t want to waste any more of my time signing up for Covid tests.
-While designing to not waste people’s time is a worthwhile pursuit, I discovered a more meaningful reason while doing research for this project.
-Students not creating appointments causes undue stress on the already-stressed medical staff at CC.
+While designing to not waste people’s time is a worthwhile pursuit, I discovered a more meaningful reason while doing research for this project. **Students not creating appointments causes undue stress on the already-stressed medical staff at CC.**

 I learned about this problem after talking to the manager at the health center where all our testing is done.
 She uses the number of appointments on a given day to schedule staff.
 If most of the students don’t make appointments (which is currently the case), she can’t predict how many staff she’ll need to handle student demand.
 Frequently, they end up over- or worse, understaffed, which is very stressful.
 A few days before we talked, she told me they had 100 appointments booked so she scheduled only a few people to work.
 However, when the day arrived, over 400 students walked in looking for a test and the few staff on duty had to frantically scramble to get the tests and the corresponding paperwork done.

 While getting a Covid test is never going to be an amazing experience, it should at least be as stress-free as possible for the medical staff administering the tests.
 In order for that to happen, more students need to make appointments.

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FbVKqu7Dlkk091eB4S1ikrq%2FAppointment-Tool-Redesign%3Fpage-id%3D0%253A1%26node-id%3D17%253A796%26viewport%3D241%252C48%252C0.05%26scaling%3Dscale-down-width%26starting-point-node-id%3D4%253A30" allowfullscreen></iframe>

-### Mobile

-I frequently schedule appointments on my phone and so do many of the students I talked to so making a mobile-friendly version was a priority.
-I personally found the current form’s mobile formatting to be too small and difficult to navigate.
-I added spacing between form fields to fix this.

-You can view the mobile prototype below.

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="380" height="425" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FbVKqu7Dlkk091eB4S1ikrq%2FAppointment-Tool-Redesign%3Fpage-id%3D77%253A476%26node-id%3D124%253A2843%26viewport%3D241%252C48%252C0.24%26scaling%3Dscale-down%26starting-point-node-id%3D124%253A2863" allowfullscreen></iframe>

 ### 1. Email Reminder and Testing Instructions